jona1115/cats_dogs_acceleration_petalinux/tips.md

 - Note that while in the menu, you can type `/` to search.
 Saving you time.
 - Yocto/Petalinux calls a package "layer", their names usually starts with "meta-".
 - In each layer, there is a `conf` folder with a `layer.conf` file that defines how a layer works.
 Petalinux uses an extra file `petalinuxbsp.conf` to define how a layer work and what module to include.
+- When Petalinux (Yocto is a bit different) creates an image, it creates a `.wic.gz` file that you can use [Balena Etcher](https://etcher.balena.io/) to flash onto an SD card.

 ### Adding a package/module to Petalinux
 - See my tutorial on how to add Java [here](https://github.com/jona1115/cats_dogs_acceleration/tree/main/documentations/vivadoTRD_and_Petalinux#java).